wsor4035/dev.luanti.org/content/for-engine-devs/releasing-luanti.md

 _Note_: Don't cheat on this by testing in Wine.
 It has happened that things crash/break in Wine while they are fine on real Windows.

-- check that the build identifies itself as 5.x.x, not 5.x.x-dev or 5.x.x-abc4de7
+- Check that the build identifies itself as 5.x.x not 5.x.x-dev or 5.x.x-abc4de7
-- click some menu buttons
+- Click some menu buttons
-- create world with MTG, enter it, exit back to menu
+- Create world with MTG, enter it, exit back to menu
-- open multiplayer tab, attempt to join a server
+- Open multiplayer tab, attempt to join a server
-- install a package from CDB, uninstall it again
+- Install a package from CDB, uninstall it again
-- enable dynamic shadows, join in-game and look
+- Enable dynamic shadows, join in-game and look

 ### Upload packages to somewhere